yeroc-sebrof/azure-devops-mcp/docs/TROUBLESHOOTING.md

    - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS).
    - Select `Developer: Reload Window`.

-   You can also be more aggresive by clearing out the following folders:
+   If the issue persists, you can take a more aggressive approach by clearing the following folders:

    - `%APPDATA%\Code\Cache`
    - `%APPDATA%\Code\CachedData`